 - 1. Establish a connection (not a link) to the DUT. - 2.
-Use the Traffic Generator to send a series of 4 FLPs designed to cause the DUT to enter the ACKNOWLEDGE DETECT state (determined in Test #28.2.1: Ability Match). - 3.
+Use the Traffic Generator to send a series of (n) FLPs designed to cause the DUT to enter the ACKNOWLEDGE DETECT state. - 3.
 Once the DUT halts its FLP transmission, send the same sequence of FLPs at periodic intervals less than break\link\timer. - 4.
 Monitor the DUT's FLP transmission during this process.